sketch204/sketch204.github.io/posts/how-to-use-tables-in-swiftui.md

 In terms of height, in my experience, the table will adjust the row height to accommodate what is presented in the cell, with a default minimum.
 The default is similar to what you would find in the Finder app.

-{% aside info %}
+> info:
-Before iOS 16/macOS 13, you were limited to 10 columns per table.
+> Before iOS 16/macOS 13, you were limited to 10 columns per table.
 This limit was due to how the column builder was implemented.
 In iOS 16/macOS 13 and later, Apple expanded `Group` to be composable with columns, allowing us to have more than 10 columns in a table.
-{% endaside %}

 ## Row Control